 CONTRACT –

 The written agreement between the Municipality and the Contractor setting forth the obligations of the parties relative to the performance of the work.
-The Contract includes the Contract agreement, Contract Bonds, Project permits, Project Special Provisions, Contract Plans, General Special Provisions, Standard Drawings, Supplemental Specifications, the Standard Specifications for Construction, and any Supplemental Agreements or supporting documents
+The Contract includes the Contract agreement, Contract Bonds, Project permits, Notices to Bidders, Contract Plans, Addenda, Standard Drawings, Supplemental Specifications, the Standard Specifications for Construction, and any Supplemental Agreements or supporting documents

 that are required to complete the work in an acceptable manner.